fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-device-intro.md

 Device resources are created and updated automatically based on actions and information provided in the Service, Support & Logistics (SSL) domain of the eHealth Infrastructure.
 The use of Device therefore concerns reading and searching only.

 ### Life cycle
 The life cycle of Device resources is normally managed by the SSL subsystem, when an SSL supplier or a practitioner signals that a device has been delivered to a patient.
-At this time the Device service is searched for an existing instance of this Device resource - if one is found it will be reused.
-Otherwise a new device resource is created and related to the Patient's Careplan through a DeviceUseStatement.
+At this time a new Device resource is created and related to the Patient's CarePlan through a DeviceUseStatement.

 ### Privately owned devices
 Bring your own device (BYOD), where the patient provides the device him or herself, is indicated with the extension `Device.privatelyOwned` being set to `true`.
 In all other cases, it is set to `null` or `false`.